 Indiscriminate: Book One of the Riverdale PD Series

-To purchase the paperback or Kindle version of Indiscriminate, please visit Amazon today.
+To purchase the eBook version of Indiscriminate, please visit one of the retailers listed here.

 To read an excerpt on Wattpad, click here.